engtuncay/engtuncay.github.io/svelte/svelte-01-core.md

 ## c.
 Dynamic Attributes - String Interpolation

-You can use curly braces to control element attributes, just like you use them to control text.
+You can use curly braces to control `element attributes`, just like you use them to control text.

 Our image is missing a src attribute — let's add one: